Dry skin pimples: Causes, symptoms, and effective treatment options

 • When should one go to a dermatologist?

-A person should consult a dermatologist if dry skin and acne cannot be effectively treated with over-the-counter drugs and home treatments.
+A person should consult a dermatologist if dry skin and acne cannot be effectively treated with over-the-counter medicines and home treatments.